 - WE RESERVE THE RIGHT TO CHANGE THESE POLICIES AT ANY GIVEN TIME BASED UPON CDC GUIDELINES AT THE TIME OF THE APPOINTMENT - ANY CHANGE TO OUR COVID POLICY IS NOT TO BE CONSIDERED AS GROUNDS TO BREAK THE LEGALLY BINDING RESERVATION CONTRACT.

 - Please wear freshly laundered/clean clothing and make no stops on your way to your appointment; bring a change of clean soled shoes if you must stop between home and here.

 - We ask that you wait at our gate upon arrival for someone to greet you and walk you to the viewing area

 - You will be asked to enter our puppy paddock without your shoes

 - You will be required to sanitize your hands prior to handling any puppy - During the COVID19 crisis, we ask that you bring your own hand sanitizer to your appointment.
 A pocket sized bottle can easily fit in your pocket or purse.
 Thank you for your understanding.

 - Children will be required to sit to hold or handle any puppy and if asked to leave the paddock must do so immediately

-- Please do not bring anyone other than your immediate family to make your choice.
+- Please do not bring anyone other than your immediate family to make your choice (No Aunts and Uncles, nephew and nieces or neighbors - exceptions are made when immediate family cannot attend and a friend is along for the drive).
 See COVID19 policy above.

 - While we understand that you would like your dog to meet the puppy, we cannot allow other dogs on the property even if they are vaccinated as even vaccinated dogs may be asymptomatic but contagious after exposure for 6 - 10 days.